-- Paper I: Document question.
+- Paper 1: Document question.
 Candidates will consider sources and use their knowledge of the period to address how far the sources support a given statement.
 This exam will consist of one, two-part question and is 75 minutes long; totaling 40 marks made up of a 15-mark question and a 25-mark question.
 This exam makes up 40% of the overall AS. - Paper 2: Outline study.
 Candidates will select two questions, each question consisting of two parts.
-Part

-(a) for each question requires a causal explanation: consideration of the significance of factors and connections between causes.
+Part (a) for each question requires a causal explanation: consideration of the significance of factors and connections between causes.
 Part (b) requires consideration of significance and weighing the relative importance of factors.
+This exam is 105 minutes long and accounts for the remaining 60% of the AS.

-YEAR 13
+YFAR 13